TriAzz/ChessConquest/README.md

 # Chess Conquest GUI

+*This project was created in large part using GitHub Copilot and Windsurf as part of the Deakin InnovAIte initiative investigating AI tools.*

 This is a Windows Forms-based GUI version of the Chess Conquest game.
 The application allows players to interact with the chess board through a graphical interface, clicking and dragging pieces to make moves.
 The game also features an overworld campaign map where players can conquer territories through chess battles.

 ## Features